Table of Contents

 Unfortunately, most folks have experienced the disappointment of unwrapping a sleek exterior only to discover an incongruent interior.
 And manufacturing technicians, managers, and VPs are no exception!

-Most existing CMMS solutions were designed for desktop usage.
-If they have an accompanying smartphone solution at all, the existing software was redesigned for mobile devices several years after its initial launch.
+Most maintenance management software and ERP software solutions were designed for desktop usage.
+If they have accompanying smartphone solutions, these were redesigned for mobile devices several years after initial product launches.
+Translation: They don’t possess a truly mobile friendly product.

-Understandably, these early CMMS providers couldn’t have possibly predicted that 45 percent of the world’s population would have “personal computers” in their pockets by 2020.
+Understandably, these early manufacturing software providers couldn’t have possibly predicted that 45 percent of the world’s population would have “personal computers” in their pockets by 2020.
 They simply weren’t prepared for the cultural switch in consumer expectations.

-Unfortunately, adapting existing manufacturing work order software programs for mobile requires a surprising amount of talent, time, and finances.
+Unfortunately, adapting existing manufacturing software programs for mobile requires a surprising amount of talent, time, and finances.
 Pivoting to fully upgraded smartphone integrations requires a drastic change in business priorities that isn’t feasible for most providers.
-For this reason, some operational managers purchase smartphone-compatible CMMS solutions expecting to experience the ease of Gmail, but walk away experiencing the complexity of MS-DOS!
+For this reason, some operational managers purchase smartphone-compatible manufacturing software and ERP systems expecting to experience the ease of Gmail, but walk away experiencing the complexity of MS-DOS!

 How to choose the best work order software

-As we have shown, there are several reasons why work order software expectations often fail to materialize in reality.
+As we have shown, there are several reasons why work order software and ERP solution expectations sometimes fail to materialize in reality.
 Here are some actions you can take to ensure you get everything you want and need:

 - Prioritize work order apps designed for mobile devices.